nayeonk/itpwebdev/notes-and-assignments/notes/104/ftp.md

 Uploading to the USC Server using FTP
 =====================================

-* Mac - open up Fetch
+* Open up FileZilla (or Fetch or other FTP clients)
-* PC - open FileZilla

-Fetch and FileZilla are FTP (File Transfer Protocol) programs that allow you to transfer your web pages from your computer to another server.
+FileZilla is a FTP (File Transfer Protocol) program that allow you to transfer your web pages from your computer to another server.

 All USC students have space on the USC server.
 Launch the FTP program and type in the following information: